Advanced Roles and Groups Management Using IAM

 The ‘Resource’ element specifies the actual resource you wish the permission to be applied to.
 AWS uses unique identifiers known as ARNs (Amazon Resource Name) to specify resources.
 Typically ARNs follow a syntax of:

 The ‘Condition’ element of the IAM Policy is an optional element that allows you to specify when the permissions will be activated based upon set conditions.
 Conditions use key value pairs, and all conditions must be met for the permissions to be activated.
-A full listing of these conditions can be found here.
+Here’s a full listing of these conditions.

 Now we have a basic understanding of how JSON scripts are put together and their general flow, let’s see how we can modify existing policies to tweak them to your needs.